agrija9/agrija9.github.io/content/publication/r_and_d/index.md

 A VAE is a neural network architecture that combines the mechanisms of the standard autoencoder and variational bayes.
 The goal here is to train a neural network to minimize a loss function defined by a reconstruction term together with a variational term defined as a Kulback-Leibler (KL) divergence.
-The report discusses the results obtained for the two different data domains$:$ wind turbine time series and turbulence data from computational fluid dynamics (CFD) simulations.
+The report discusses the results obtained for the two different data domains, wind turbine time series and turbulence data from computational fluid dynamics (CFD) simulations.
 We report on the reconstruction, clustering and unsupervised anomaly detection of wind turbine multi-variate time series data using a variant of a VAE called Variational Recurrent Autoencoder (VRAE).